KennyOliver/walk-in-the-woods/README.md

 [![](https://repl.it/badge/github/KennyOliver/walk-in-the-woods)](https://repl.it/@KennyOliver/walk-in-the-woods)

-Extremely simple, proof of concept, program where you can navigate a world map made from a dictionary!
+A simple, proof of concept, program where you can navigate a world map made from a dictionary!

 ---
 Kenny Oliver ©2021